joelkp/ranoise/README.md

 Outputs for various tests with the unmodified current programs in this repository can be found under [results/](results/).
 PractRand (`practrand-*`) is good for quick comparisons.
 Full TestU01 results (`smallcrush-*`, `crush-*`, `bigcrush-*`) are rather verbose, but the short summary can be found at the end of each file.
 For a more detailed look at what goes wrong in lower-quality PRNGs, it can be interesting to look at dieharder results (`dieharder-*`).

 The files for TestU01 tests named `*-rev.txt` use the `-r` option for `TestU01_stdin` to reverse the order of bits within each 32-bit word.
-When this results in more failures, it points towards randomness in the lowest bits being of worse quality than that in higher bits.
+When this results in more failures, it may point towards randomness in the lowest bits being of worse quality than that in higher bits.
 (TestU01 is less sensitive to flaws in the lowest bits.)
+However, when testing some PRNGs the number of BigCrush failures for both normal and `-r` testing varies haphazardly (and often in opposite directions), with small variations to the PRNG, so that looking at both results and considering the average may be more sensible.